 *** SPECIFIC RULES FOR GCAA THUNDER FOOTBALL ***

-1) All spectators (even parents with cameras) are required to stay behind the ropes at all times, home and away.
-Only tagged coaches, chain gang operators or league officials are permitted inside the ropes.
+1) All spectators (even parents with cameras) are required to stay behind the fence or ropes at all times, home and away.
+Only tagged coaches, chain gang operators or league officials are permitted inside the fence or ropes.
 THIS IS A SAFETY MATTER - YOUR TEAM WILL BE FINED IF YOU VIOLATE THIS RULE.

 2) All spectators are expected to conduct themselves in the appropriate manner at all times and show respect for your Garden City team and its coaches, the opposing teams and coaches, and most of all the referees.